jdede/inet-showcases/docs/wireless/throughput/index.md

 The network contains two `WirelessHosts`, at a distance of 1 meter, one of them acting as traffic source, the other one as traffic sink.
 The source host sends a UDP stream to the destination host in ad-hoc mode.
-The simulation is run with a small UDP packet size of 100 bytes, and the default maximum unfragmented packet size in 802.11, 2236 bytes.
+The simulation is run with a small packet size of 100 bytes, and the default maximum unfragmented packet size in 802.11, 2236 bytes.
-(The maximum transfer unit in 802.11 by default is 2304 bytes, which corresponds with 2236 bytes or application data.)
+(The maximum transfer unit in 802.11 by default is 2304 bytes, which corresponds to 2236 bytes of application data.)
 The simulation will be run several times, with different bitrates.
 The UDP application in the source host is configured to saturate the channel at all bitrates and packet sizes.
 There will be no packets lost in the physical layer, because the hosts are close to